-Logline: A coming out experience for a first-year University student travelling back homesick from Brighton University to Birmingham.
+Logline: A coming out experience for a first-year University student travelling back, homesick, from Brighton University to Birmingham.
 Through an accidental chance encounter with a fellow passenger on the train, hope is restored, and feelings of acceptance and not being alone transform.
-Sometimes all that is needed is a small glimmer of hope.
+Sometimes all that is needed is a small glimmer of hope for a chance encounter.

 The Wandering (2023) | Writer